-World output of gold in 2019 showed the first decline in a decade, falling by 28 metric tonnes to 3,533 tonnes or 113.6 million troy ounces.
-The decline came after relentless growth in primary gold production – 730 tonnes or 23.5m ounces since 2010, according to London-based mining and metals consultants Metals Focus and the World Gold Council.
+World output of gold in 2020 showed another decline, falling by 119.1 metric tonnes to 3,478 tonnes or 111.8 million troy ounces.
+The decline came after relentless growth in primary gold production – 822 tonnes or 26.4m ounces between 2010 and 2018, according to London-based mining and metals consultants Metals Focus and the World Gold Council.

-China is in danger of losing its no 1 ranking over the next few years – the country lost 20 tonnes of production while Russia added 34 tonnes or 1.1m ounces in a single year, shrinking the gap to 53.7 tonnes.
-A number of large new mines, like Sukhoi Log in the country’s east, are in development to take the country to the top spot.
+China is in danger of losing its no 1 ranking over the next few years – the country lost 95 tonnes of production since peaking in 2016 while Russia added nearly 70 tonnes since then shrinking the gap to 37 tonnes.
+Russia overtook Australia in 2019 to take the number two spot.

 Gold bullion.
 Photo by Vitaly Smolygin, Public Domain.